DasLab/big_library_design/README.md

 ![example m2seq](documentation/m2seq_example.png)

 For mutate-map like expirements you can take a sequence and mutate all nucleotide to all possible other mutations.
 This results in 3 x sequence length mutations.
+You can do this for multiple sequences, but we advise padding the sequences so they are all the same length

 You can find a full pipeline starting with single mutation creation [below](#creating-library-for-m2seq-all-single-mutants)